 Death

-The Tau shaped symbol of the Hanged man’s tree represents transformation as resurrection and a new beginning, but the next letter in the Greek alphabet, Theta (and the symbol on this card) represents transformation as an ending.
-That transformation does not normally mean death of the person, but it does mean a finality in some aspect of the person’s life.
+The T-shaped symbol of the Hanged Man’s tree represents Tau: transformation as resurrection and a new beginning.
+However, the next letter in the Greek alphabet is Theta (the symbol on this card).
+Theta represents transformation as an ending.
+This transformation does not normally mean the physical death of the person, but it does mean a finality in some aspect of their life.

-Although endings can be seen as bad, remember that we are not talking about literal death, but the ending of one phase of your life, and this is typically happening to make way for a new phase or direction.
+Although endings are often feared, remember that we are not talking about literal death, but the closing of one phase of your life.
+This typically happens to clear the way for a new phase or direction.

-The death of something is therefore often to be welcomed in hindsight; it usually denotes a loss or purge, but sometimes we have to let go of something to gain another.
+The 'death' of something is therefore often welcomed in hindsight.
+It usually denotes a loss or a purge, but we must let go of one thing to gain another.

-This often makes death a good card, although be aware that it can sometimes be a ‘wildcard’; the thing you thought would be lost is not what is actually lost, and this twist can be unexpected.
+This makes Death a positive card, although you must be aware that it can act as a 'wildcard': the thing you thought would be lost is not what is actually lost, and this twist can be unexpected.

-Another event the Death card can denote is a change in you as a person.
-The previous card, the Hanged man, refers to a rebirth, but the death card denotes an ending.
-Although the Death card does not speak of a new beginning following this ending, other cards will usually refer you to it.
+The Death card can also denote a fundamental change in you as a person.
+While the previous card (The Hanged Man) refers to a rebirth, the Death card denotes the strict ending that precedes it.
+Although the Death card itself does not speak of the new beginning, the surrounding cards in a reading usually will.

-In any of its forms, be ready for the ending caused by the Death card to be uncomfortable and even painful through a loss.
-There will be better days ahead as that loss is replaced by something else.
+In any of its forms, be ready for the ending to be uncomfortable, and perhaps even painful due to the loss.
+However, there will be better days ahead as that loss is replaced by something else.

-Although the ancients had many gods of death, they were all superseded by the effects of the Black Death in the 13th Century.
-One third of the population of Europe died, and the image of a skeletal figure holding a scythe became the archetype of this horror; death harvesting millions of the living as if they were corn in a field.
+Although the ancients worshipped many gods of death, they were all visually superseded by the effects of the Black Death in the 14th century.
+One-third of the population of Europe perished, and the image of a skeletal figure holding a scythe became the ultimate archetype of this horror: Death harvesting millions of the living as if they were corn in a field.

 The Grim Reaper

-Although the card uses the symbology of the Western Grim Reaper, the card also ties in with previous archetypes, specifically the High Priestess (Hecate) and the ancient concept of the Mind/Soul (Psyche, one of the two figures in the Lovers card).
+Although the card uses the symbology of the Western Grim Reaper, it also ties into far older archetypes.
+Specifically, it connects to the High Priestess (Hecate) and the ancient concept of the Mind/Soul (Psyche, one of the figures in the Lovers card).

 Description and Symbology

 We see Death as the Grim Reaper, a large and unseen specter stalking the battlefield of life on a dark horse, awaiting the casualties.
-There is a mist directly before Death’s horse.
+A thick mist rises directly before Death’s horse.
 Death cannot cross it.

-In front of Death and his horse, we see a butterfly.
-In the Lovers card, we noted that the butterfly is a symbol for the soul, psyche.
+In front of Death and his horse flutters a butterfly.
+In the Lovers card, we noted that the butterfly is the ancient symbol for the soul (Psyche).

 Death and his horse quietly watch the butterfly.
-Despite its fragility, Death cannot touch the butterfly because it is again protected by a Higher Power.
-It flies where Death will not follow; it has become immortal.
+Despite its fragility, Death cannot touch it because it is protected by that Higher Power.
+It flies where Death will not follow: it has become immortal.

-The liminal barrier is the domain of the high Priestess, Hecate, and she is the Higher Power.
-This is proven by the shining light between the towers; it takes on the shape of the Torches that Hecate carries.
+This liminal barrier is the domain of the High Priestess, Hecate, and she is the Higher Power.
+This is proven by the shining light between the towers; it takes the exact shape of the torches Hecate carries.

-The butterfly reaches the end of its journey in this world as it touches the barrier, and flies through to the next world, where it will interact with another God, the King of Pentacles.
-We live for a short while under a mortal king or queen, but for the eternity after under this ruler, making him the richest King of all; Hades.
+The butterfly reaches the end of its journey in this world as it touches the barrier, flying through to the next world where it will interact with another god: the King of Pentacles.
+We live for a short while under a mortal king or queen, but we spend eternity under this ruler, making him the richest king of all: Hades.

 The soldiers in the scene are oblivious to all of this.
-They see neither Death nor the butterfly, and are not aware of the liminal barrier.
+They see neither Death nor the butterfly, and they remain unaware of the liminal barrier.
 They will carry on living their lives until their time comes, and then, like all of us, they too will rise and fly their final journey.

-More importantly, the card tells us that Death is only one part in an intertwined journey, and he is not even the most powerful part of it.
-That journey is life, and Death is not an enemy of it; he is part of it.
+More importantly, the card tells us that Death is only one part of an intertwined journey, and he is not even the most powerful part.
+That journey is life itself, and Death is not its enemy; he is simply a part of it.

-The card also shows that soul does not simply cease; it travels on to another destination.
-Although death is seen as closure to those remaining, to the one affected it is simply another part of the journey.
+The card illustrates that the soul does not simply cease; it travels to another destination.
+Although death is seen as closure by those remaining, to the one traversing the barrier, it is simply the next phase of the journey.

-Finally, the rising soul is often the most beautiful thing in the mortal world for those with eyes or intuition to see it.
-In comparison, the rest of the world is a monochrome, muddy battlefield.
+Finally, the rising soul is the most beautiful thing in the mortal world for those with the eyes or intuition to see it.
+In comparison, the rest of the world is merely a monochrome, muddy battlefield.

 Card Icon